donatorsky/go-cmder/README.md

 #### `-out=path/to/file.go`

 Generates a command in given file.
-By default, command is generated in `CommandName.go` file.
+By default, command is generated in `command_name.go` file.

 #### `-sorted`